For Kitchen Confidence:

 - Lastly, if you are like me and prefer to have things in print, you can print out the recipe.
 I know, I know, it’s a thing of the past and becoming antiquated, but sometimes its just useful.

 Every post that features a recipe will come with a printable (or responsive, if you prefer) grocery list.
 I do my best to put the amounts down that you’ll find in the grocery store – for example – if the recipe calls for 3/4c. half and half, I’ll tell you to purchase a half pint of half and half.
 Or, if you need a 2 tablespoons of flat-leaf parsley, I will tell you to buy one bunch of parsley.
-I don’t know about you, but if I don’t get in and out of a grocery store quickly, I usually leave with a container of cookies or something covered in chocolate – so I’ve tried to make it as easy as possible for you.
+I don’t know about you, but if I don’t get in and out of a grocery store quickly, I usually leave with a container of cookies or something covered in chocolate – so I’ve tried to make it as easy as possible.

 - Mondays: I update with new Information or Basics.
 These will be posts similar to Understanding the different types of flour or Roasting Garlic 101.